henderiw-nephio/nephio-ansible-install/README.md

 touch inventory/nephio.yaml
 ```

-Open an editor of your choice and paste the below in the inventory/nephio.yaml file
+Open an editor of your choice and paste the below in the inventory/nephio.yaml file.

+--> You can choose between github repos (remote) or gitea repos (local) by setting the respective vars in the inventory/nephio.yaml file (see below).

 ```yaml
 all: